ajits-github/AppPrediction/README.md

 # AppPrediction
-Design a model to predict the likelihood of installation based on the available parameter
+Design a model to predict the likelihood of installation of an app based on the available parameters

 The data (CSV file) contains information on all the ads a user has seen, including the expenditure to show the ad to the user and the earning from the user.
 The following table details the key information regarding the data: